iplaycomputer/hybrid-ad-azure-lab/docs/labs/environment.md

 ## Access instructions

-- Credentials will be provided by CloudLabs (inject keys)
+- Your instructor or lab admin will provide credentials (or set environment secrets via your chosen platform)
 - Connect to the VMs via RDP
 - Azure portal: [portal.azure.com](https://portal.azure.com)